gregpalmr/alluxio-secure-hadoop/README.md

 ---

 KNOWN ISSUES:

+- Currently, the hdfs_storage volume is not persisting correctly, so you must remove all volumes before running "docker-compose up -d".
+See Step 6.a.

 - In Step 8.a, a "permission denied" error will result if you don't first run this command (there is an open JIRA on it):